Biomedical Electronics Technology, Certificate of Proficiency

-This program provides students with skills necessary to enter the field of Biomedical Electronics service and support as Biomedical Electronics Technicians (BMET).
-Students will learn human anatomy, electrical and electronic concepts associated with medical electronics and devices, basic science behind instruments, and troubleshooting techniques.
+The Biomedical Electronics Technology Certificate of Proficiency provides students with skills necessary to enter the field of Biomedical Electronics service and support as Biomedical Electronics Technicians (BMET).
+Students will learn electrical and electronic concepts associated with medical electronics and devices, basic science behind instruments, and troubleshooting techniques.

 An individual who has been convicted of a felony may not be qualified for employment as a BMET in healthcare.

 Cost of Attendance.
 For more information on cost of attendance visit MoSCORES.

 Program Career and Salary Information.
 Pursuant to Missouri HB 1606 (2018), information regarding the number of credit hours, program length, employment rate, wage data, and graduates employed in careers related to their program of study at St. Louis Community College can be found at the following URL: https://scorecard.mo.gov/scorecard/.
 Search using School / Program “St. Louis Community College” and choose the degree or credential type of interest.

 The following limitations to the data apply: Information provided is based on the most recent cohorts available.
 Typically, most recent cohorts for wage and completion data are six years prior to the current academic year.
 Time to complete a program of study varies depending on the number of credit hours students earn per semester.

 Interested in this program?
 Start the enrollment process by visiting the Apply to STLCC page.

 At the completion of the program, students are expected to: